llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

  node_complexity_index 1e5 1e6 ; maximum number of cycles at initialization time and execution of a frame
 ```

-### node_complexity_index    "n"
+### node_dynamic_malloc

-For information and debug to set a watchdog timer: the parameters give the maximum amount of cycles for the initialization of the node and the processing of a frame.
+The node memory allocation is not pre-computer a graph compilation stages, but dynamically during the RESET sequence of the node.
+The scheduler starts the reset sequence asking for the number of bytes per memory segment (see node_mem "index"  below).
+It allocates the memory and restart the reset sequence with the pointers to physical memory.
 Example :

 ```
- node_complexity_index 1e5 1e6 ; maximum number of cycles at initialization time and execution of a frame
+ node_dynamic_malloc ; the node returns at reset time the amount of bytes per memory segment
 ```

-node_not_reentrant

 ### node_not_reentrant

-Information of reentrancy :  the function cannot be called again before it completes its previous execution.
+Information of reentrancy :  the node cannot be called again before it completes its previous execution.
 Default nodes are reentrant.
 Example :

 ```